By Frank Hutchins

 For a bit of memorabilia to take back home, stop by Kentucky Bourbon Marketplace downtown.
 The combination gift shop and bar has a range of whiskies (to take home in a bag or your tummy), food products made with bourbon, souvenir clothing and household items all connected to a drink/eat/drink theme.

-Upstairs from the Marketplace is the Historic Mary May House bed and breakfast, one of a number of B&B options around Bardstown.
+Upstairs from the Marketplace is the Historic Mary May House bed and breakfast, one of a number of B&B options around Bardstown that offer cozy lodging at affordable rates.
 Others include Jailer’s Inn (in the former county jail), Bourbon Manor Bed & Breakfast Inn (a restored antebellum mansion), the Old Talbott Tavern (above the restaurant/bar) and many more.

 When the spirits send you in search of atonement, seek out Bardstown’s holy spaces.
-The majestic Basilica of St. Joseph – listed on the National Historic Register – is right downtown.
-Nearby are other sites rich with Catholic history, such as St. Thomas Church and the Trappist Abbey of Gethsemani.
+The majestic Basilica of St. Joseph – listed on the National Historic Register – is right downtown and open to the public.
+Nearby are other sites rich with Catholic history and beautiful design, such as St. Thomas Church and the Trappist Abbey of Gethsemani.
 Secular history abounds in a variety of museums dedicated to the Civil War, frontier settlement, and – of course – whiskey.

-Whether you are called by the sanctity of the shrine or the taste of the shine, Bardstown is hallowed ground.
-Check out VisitBardstown.com to start planning your trip today!
+Whether you are called by the sanctity of the shrine or the taste of the shine, the city of Bardstown is hallowed ground.
+Check out VisitBardstown.com for more information about this charming community and start planning your trip today!